eloigrndl/softsec_lab1/lab0x01/reports/bugs found/bug_filter_4.md

 `filter.c:233`

 ## Expected vs Observed
-The command below will make the program fail without a SIGSEGV error.
+The command below will make the program fail and allow an attacker to read parts of the heap memory.

 ## Steps to Reproduce